redox-os/ion/manual/src/expansions/05-method.md

 ### or

 Defaults to string variables.
-Fallback to a given value if the variable is not defined
+Fallback to a given value if the variable is not defined or is an empty string.

 #### Example